lbryio/lbry.com/posts/news/55-fight-of-century.md

 ---
 author: lbry
-title: 'LBRY Brings You the Fight of the Century’
+title: 'LBRY Brings You the Fight of the Century'
 date: '2016-08-10 00:06:18'
 ---
 LBRY is the junction where creativity and economics meet.
 It’s a place to share, but also a carefully designed marketplace to *reward* creators for their efforts.
 [Learn more about the economics of LBRY here](https://lbry.io/what).
 That’s why we are so pleased to have as a featured video, *Fight of the Century: Keynes vs. Hayek Rap Battle.*